jecki/DHParser/documentation_src/manuals/05_testing.rst

               "This one is not.")))))

-This use of "placeholder"-parsers which sweepingly capture larger chunks of text without dissecting their detailed structur is typical for the top-down approach.
+This use of "placeholder"-parsers which sweepingly capture larger chunks of text without dissecting their detailed structure is typical for the top-down approach.
 We could continue by replacing (or amending) the "blocks"-parser stepwise with more detailed parsers that capture individual paragraphs, highlighted passages etc., possibly